 Today, Autodesk is throwing its hat into the group messaging arena with its new app Autodesk Instant.
+It's a group SMS app that's aimed at the workplace, which aims to make it easy to talk to a team of people all at the same time.
 Read More

 I can't tell you the amount of times that I've been on a video call with someone and suddenly realized that there needed to be a third, or even fourth, person involved.
 Fortunately, the folks over at Fring are there to save the day... sort of.
 You see, they have this great new feature called Group Video Calling, but it's in a limited beta right now.